 Power vs Other Asset Classes

-Until recently, most renewable assets have been state-subsidized under Feed-in-Tariff (FiT) schemes, which shielded them from the fluctuating prices seen in wholesale traded power markets.
+Until recently, most renewable assets have been state-subsidised under Feed-in-Tariff (FiT) schemes, which shielded them from the fluctuating prices seen in wholesale traded power markets.

 Utilities and commodity trading houses have long developed tools and skills to manage market risk, and indirectly offer such risk management services to project owners via a power purchase agreement (PPA).
 These contracts provide long-term price stability required to obtain project financing.
 While they are widely adopted in countries with no FiT schemes, the risk management techniques underlying their structuring are rarely understood outside utilities and trading houses.

-The below graph shows annualized historical volatilities of various asset classes, i.e. a measure for the standard deviation of historically observed annual returns.
+The below graph shows annualised historical volatilities of various asset classes, i.e. a measure for the standard deviation of historically observed annual returns.

 Fig.1: Historical volatilities for various asset classes